awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 }
 ```

-**Show All Registered Tasks that Have a Priority of 1 and Use Run Command**
+**Show all registered tasks that have a priority of "1" and use Run Command**
 Run the following command:

 ```
 aws ssm describe-maintenance-window-tasks --window-id "mw-ab12cd34ef56gh78" --filters "Key=Priority,Values=1" "Key=TaskType,Values=RUN_COMMAND"
 ```

-The system returns information like the following\.
+The system returns information like the following:

 ```
 {